-It’s annoying to see flooded RSVP emails from your event guests, whatever it’s Accepted, Tentatively Accepted or Declined.
+It's annoying to see flooded RSVP emails from your google calendar event guests, whatever it's Accepted, Tentatively Accepted or Declined.
+You don't need these RSVP notifications for events you don't care about the participance.
+How to turn off them?

 Case 1.
 Mute everything